Killer's Kiss: Critical response

 When released, the staff at Variety magazine gave the film a mixed review, and wrote:

 Ex-Look photographer Stanley Kubrick turned out Killer's Kiss on the proverbial shoestring.
 Kiss was more than a warm-up for Kubrick's talents, for not only did he co-produce but he directed, photographed and edited the venture from his own screenplay [originally written by Howard Sackler] and original story...Kubrick's low-key lensing occasionally catches the flavor of the seamy side of Gotham life.
 His scenes of tawdry Broadway, gloomy tenements and grotesque brick-and-stone structures that make up Manhattan's downtown eastside loft district help offset the script's deficiencies.

-In 1994, New York Times critic Janet Maslin, in her review of a Film Forum double bill featuring Kubrick's first two feature films, concludes her piece with this brief reassessment of Kubrick's sophomore effort:
+In 1994, New York Times critic Janet Maslin, in her review of a Film Forum double bill featuring Kubrick's first two feature films, concludes her piece with this brief reassessment of Killer's Kiss:

 Killer's Kiss brought the director onto more conventional territory, with a film noir plot about a boxer, a gangster and a dance hall girl.
 Using Times Square and even the subway as his backdrop, Mr. Kubrick worked in an uncharacteristically naturalistic style despite the genre material, with mixed but still fascinating results.
 The actress playing the dance hall girl, billed as Irene Kane, is the writer Chris Chase, whose work has frequently appeared in The New York Times.
 Frank Silvera [sic] plays the boxer, whose career is described as 'one long promise without fulfillment.'
 (Note: Maslin's erroneous substitution of co-star Silvera for the film's leading man, Jamie Smith—indeed, the omission of the latter's name altogether–could not help but underline the irony already inherent in the film's line, "one long promise without fulfillment," as it relates to Smith's decidedly in-like-lion, out-like-lamb professional acting career.)
 In the case of Mr. Kubrick's own career, the fulfillment came later.
 But here is the promise.